geleouet/egaetanCode4LPostMortem/README.md

 In the end, I had around 2,500 lines of Java, 280 if/then/else, +100 call to stream() and still 23 TODO to complete.
 There was some unused or obsolete code for sure, but it is still a huge mass of code for a week of contest.
 Most of it could be reduced, I did write 5 different lines for each color until late and didn't rewrite lot of them.
 The code itself outside two or three complex functions is simple and could almost be naturally read.

 I found very nice the game rules, and the change in mid contest was not that bad.
+The chat and people there, I kept it open as much as I could, maybe to much ?
+I didn't organize a codinghub this time, I will for sure for next context.
 I thought at the first sight, I will try some machine learning, it seems to me a genetic programming could generate a pretty good decision tree for such a problem, but I do not have enough time to try it, without either knowing if such an approach could generate a solution in a week.
 I would love to try it... in a multi ?